notasausage/pi-hole-unbound-wireguard/README.md

 #access-control: 10.0.0.0/24 allow
 ```

 **Note**: Devices connected to an AirPort guest network [will not be able to use Pi-hole](https://www.reddit.com/r/pihole/comments/fjpif9/pihole_doesnt_work_on_guest_network/) since your Raspberry Pi is on a separate DHCP range.
 They also will not have access to a DNS resolver, so they won't be able to connect to much of anything unless each device is set to manually connect to an outside DNS server, such as `1.1.1.1`.
-I have yet to figure out whether it's possible to get around this.

 You can adjust the cache settings if you like.
 Instead of the default of not caching, here we set the minimum TTL (Time To Live) to 1 hour, afterwards the DNS will do another lookup of the cached data: